Traditional Arts Apprenticeships

 - Will this apprenticeship make a significant impact on the cultural transmission and sustainability of this art form?

-As part of the general terms and conditions of this award, recipients of the FY22-24 Traditional Artists Apprenticeship Award (also referred to as grantees) must adhere to the grant requirements outlined below.
+As part of the general terms and conditions of this award, grant recipients of the FY23-24 Traditional Artists Apprenticeship Program (also referred to as grantees) must adhere to the grant requirements outlined below.

-Apprenticeship Modifications: Once a grant has been approved, funds can only be used to support the activities described in the approved apprenticeship application.
+Once a grant has been approved, funds can only be used to support the activities described in the approved apprenticeship application.
 The mentor artist must request Mass Cultural Council’s approval before making any significant changes to the work plan and budget by contacting the Folk Arts & Heritage Program Manager, Maggie Holtzberg, and submitting a change request through the grants management system.

-Interim Report: The mentor artist and apprentices must both complete an interim report in the grants management system at the end of the first year of the apprenticeship describing the progress to date, any challenges or anticipated changes going forward, and provide an updated budget for the coming year.
-Interim reports are due June 30, 2023.
+The mentor artist and apprentice must both complete an interim report in the grants management system at the end of the first year of the apprenticeship describing the progress to-date, any challenges, or anticipated changes going forward.
+Interim reports are due July 14, 2023.

-Final Report: All Traditional Arts Apprenticeship grantees are required to submit a final report describing what was accomplished during the apprenticeship, how the apprentice’s progress was measured, what the public event was, if and how the grant helped sustain the traditional art form, and in what ways the apprenticeship was important to the grantees.
-Final reports are due on June 30, 2024.
+Apprenticeship grantees are required to submit a final report describing what was accomplished during the apprenticeship, how progress was measured throughout the apprenticeship, how the grant helped sustain the traditional art form, and the ways in which the apprenticeship was important to the grantees.
+Final reports are due on July 15, 2024.

 Failure to complete the final report will result in loss of eligibility for all other direct Mass Cultural Council grant programs until the final report has been received.

 Grant funds can only be spent on compensating the mentor artist and the apprentice, therefore detailed records of the time spent on the apprenticeship should be kept.
 Since this grant includes federal funding, these documents must be retained for a period of three years from the date of the final report.

-- For questions about how federal funds may be spent or how to document your apprenticeship expenses, please contact Mass Cultural Council, Contract Officer, Cyndy Gaviglio at 617-858-2711.
+For questions about how federal funds may be spent or how to document your apprenticeship expenses, please contact Contract Officer Cyndy Gaviglio at 617-858-2711.